thelfer/tfel/docs/web/tensors.md

 The following function has been implemented:

-- `computeBarlatStress`: return the Barlat equivalent stress
+- `computeBarlatStress`: return the Barlat equivalent stress.
-- `computeBarlatStressNormal`: return a tuple containg the Barlat equivalent stress and its first derivative (the normal)
+- `computeBarlatStressNormal`: return a tuple containg the Barlat equivalent stress and its first derivative (the normal).
 - `computeBarlatStressSecondDerivative`: return a tuple containg the Barlat equivalent stress, its first derivative (the normal) and the second derivative.